Sparse Partially Collapsed MCMC for Parallel Inference in Topic Models: Partially Collapsed sampling for topic models

-\citet{2014arXiv1412.1576Y} propose an alternative approach to sample topic models with larger $K$ using Metropolis-Hastings (MH) sampling.
+\citet{yuan2015lightlda} propose an alternative approach to sample topic models with larger $K$ using Metropolis-Hastings (MH) sampling.
 They use a cyclical proposal distribution, alternating between a word proposal and document proposal to reduce sampling complexity.
-This approach showed great improvements in the distributed situation and can be straight-forwardly extended to a partially collapsed sampler as follows.
-The word-proposal distribution of the proposed topic indicator $z^{*}$:
+This approach showed great improvements in the distributed situation and can be straightforwardly extended to a partially collapsed sampler as follows.